Egypt Overflight Permit Regulations

 1 - Monthly Block Overflight Permits (For Scheduled and Non-schedule Airlines Flights)

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Egypt Overflight Permit is normally valid for 72 hours.
+- Egypt Overflight Permit is valid for +24 hours.

 Overflight Permit Charge's

 We do not charge any type of hidden cost in Civil Aviation Permit Processing Cost and Egypt Overflight Permits Procedures.
 Our fee is straight and direct without any additional fees in Egypt Overflight Permit We do not require large upfront deposits or commitments.
 We strive to develop long term relationships and we work hard to earn your referrals.
 Besides receiving essential financial monthly reports these very particular customers expect to entirely rely on professional teams and they offer just that.
 This trust is earned through our administrative and financial control, as well as our services standards of work.